mdn/browsercompat/README.rst

     :target: https://heroku.com/deploy?template=https://github.com/jwhitlock/web-platform-compat
     :alt: Deploy

-The Web Platform Compatibility API will support compatability data on the `Mozilla Developer Network`_.
-This currently takes the form of browser compatability tables, such as the one on the `CSS display property`_.
+The Web Platform Compatibility API will support compatibility data on the `Mozilla Developer Network`_.
+This currently takes the form of browser compatibility tables, such as the one on the `CSS display property`_.
 The API will help centralize this data, and allow it to be kept consistant across languages and different presentations.